He1io/Test_HelioOjeda/README.md

 · MySQL Workbench or similar

-If you want the API to work without canges you will need a database called  "test_theam" with the following tables:
+If you want the API to work without changes you will need a database called  "test_theam" with the following tables:

 DROP TABLE IF EXISTS 'users';
 CREATE TABLE 'users' (